andrei1058/SteveSus/README.md

-# Among Us for Minecraft Spigot.
+# SteveSus - A Minecraft Spigot mini-game.
+A murder mystery mini-game based on the famous and trending "Red Sus" game.

 # WiKi